 Full House is good if you want to turn your brain off for a few hours.
 If you are looking for another Fuller House or Friends to watch, I would not recommend watching Bojack Horseman (except maybe season 1).
 I love Full House, but when each episode ends, you wonder, that is it?
 They solved this complex issue in thirty minutes.
 This character never makes the same mistake again, and if they do, they solve it in another 30 minutes?
 Bojack realized that in real life, with real human beings, reaching such a satisfying conclusion is impossible.

 It is a deep show, man.
-Bojack asks questions like; what type of person should I be?
-How do I become a better person?
+Bojack asks questions like; How do I become a better person?
 Why do I keep failing?
 Why are the things that I am doing not making me happy?
 They all bring me back to reality.
 Often, at the end of an episode, I would feel sad.
 There is no grand speech or gesture that makes it happy again.
-In a typical comedy, characters make stupid and occasionally cruel choices and act dumb, but they never really change.
+In a typical comedy, characters make stupid and occasionally cruel choices, but they never really change.
 Nor do their mistakes have any consequences after the episode has aired.
 Every action follows the characters of Bojack Horseman.
 Just watch the opening credits.
-Every season and even episode changes.

 In life, there is not an easy fix or an easy answer.
 We make decisions.
 Then we fall and start over.
 We do good and then screw it up; we have to decide if we should get up and try again.